sidd-zeppelin/gradience/README.md

 Gradience is an educational deep learning framework that rebuilds those ideas from first principles while maintaining clean software architecture and engineering practices.

-Rather than treating machine learning as a black box, this project explores how frameworks like PyTorch work internally by implementing every major component ourselves.
+Rather than treating machine learning as a black box, this project explores how neural networks work internally by implementing every major component ourselves.

 The goal is not to compete with production frameworks—it's to understand them.